karlseguin/dcache/readme.md

 A simple, fast and process-free cache.
 Or, a Dumb Cache.

 # Overview
-The cache is broken into a configurable number of ETS tables (called segments).
+The cache is broken into a configurable number of ETS tables (called segments, defaults to 100).
 The segment for a given key is `:erlang.phash2(key, NUMBER_OF_SEGMENT)` and all operations (get, put, del, ttl, ...) are directed to the correct segment.

 Expired values are only removed from the cache when `get` is called on them.